AkshayKumar22A/Data-Structures-Algorithms/README.md

 - Edge case analysis
 - Time and space complexity
 - Jupyter notebooks (for interactive problems)
+All explanations are provided as markdown cells in notebooks, making it easy to follow the logic and reasoning step-by-step.

 ---

 ## How to Use

 1. **Browse Topics:** Navigate to the folder of interest (e.g., `Dynamic Programming/`, `Graphs/`).
-2. **Read Explanations:** Open the README or notebook in each folder for problem statements, intuition, and detailed solutions.
+2. **Read Explanations:** Open the Jupyter notebook in each folder for problem statements, intuition, and detailed solutions.
-3. **Run Code:** Use Python files or Jupyter notebooks to run and experiment with solutions.
+3. **Run Code:** Use Jupyter notebooks to run and experiment with solutions interactively.
-4. **Practice:** Try solving problems yourself before checking the provided solutions.
+4. **Practice:** Try solving problems yourself before checking the provided solutions and explanations.

 ---